These are select books that are part of understanding capitalism and resisting it:

 The Long Depression: Michael Roberts

 What actually happened in the crash of 2008 from a Marxist perspective?
 Some Marxists have abandoned his theory that the tendency of the rate of profit to fall is the key to understanding how capitalism will collapse.
-Michael Roberts does a beautiful job of not only comparing Marxist theories to each other, but also laying out the theoretical differences between mainstream economic theories for the crash.
+Michael Roberts does a beautiful job of not only comparing Marxist theories to each other, but also laying out the theoretical differences between mainstream economic theories about the crash.
 Roberts expands our temporal and spatial reach first by comparing the three major depressions in U. S. history.
 Then he also explains how many other countries have been affected by the crash.
 Roberts’ style is straightforward with plenty of helpful graphs.

 The Bubble and Beyond: Michael Hudson